lhndo/LH-Stinger/User_Mods/Toolhead/Filament Cutter - Orbiter - Sherpa -  @RPi/README.md

 * Prepare a 2mm Pin measuring 5.3mm in length

-* Glue the hell out of cutter arm assembly with your choice of goo
+* Glue the hell out of the cutter arm assembly with your choice of goo

 ![](Assets/3.png)